brianbui1231/AD-config/README.md

 ## Windows 10 server 2022 configuration

 * We are going to download the <a href="https://www.microsoft.com/en-us/windows-server">Windows server 2022</a> if you haven't done so.
+* The Windows server 2022 from microsoft is not free.
+However, for this lab, we can use it for a short while.
+Microsoft offers a free trial that last for 180 days, otherwise you'll have to pay a subscription to reactivate or use the server.

 ## Windows 10 Account Creation